DOI-USGS/usgscsm/README.md

 excellent header-only JSON library
 [JSON for Modern C++](https://github.com/nlohmann/json) is included directly in the source code.
 The other two dependencies, the CSM API library, and gtest are included as git submodules.
+When you clone this library make sure you add the `--recursive` flag to your `git clone` command.
+Alaterntively, you can run `git submodule update --init --recursive` after cloning.
 The library can also be compiled against an installed versions of the CSM API by setting the BUILD_CSM flag to OFF during cmake configuration.

 ## Building CSM-CameraModel